 That’s a lot of stress for one person to handle.
 But blaming QA for any hiccup in your product’s performance isn’t just unfair from a human perspective, it’s wrong, too.
 After all, you’re paying the QA team to find these hiccups in the first place.
 And finding them is in your best interest.
-For your business to be successful, your QA needs to be successful, and for that to happen, everyone involved needs to have a stake in the process.
+For your business to be successful, your quality assurance process needs to be successful, and for that to happen, everyone involved needs to have a stake in the process.

 The challenges of QA testing.

 The first way clients and companies can make a QA manager miserable is simply through a lack of understanding.
-Many people still don’t recognize how much work QA requires, and just how crucial it is to a product’s success.
+Many people still don’t recognize how much work quality assurance requires, and just how crucial it is to a product’s success.
 I rarely see testers thanked when things go well, but I often see them blamed when they don’t.
 Plus, QA managers are frequently paid less than developers, though this is slowly changing.

 QA managers are also put under pressure through intense time constraints.
 Part of these are necessary, due to the nature of agile development.
 When you work in sprints, you have to be able to deliver results and adapt to change quickly.